GautamRaj-12/obsidian-git-sync/everyday-utils/Error Handling.md

 - **AggregateError**: Creates an instance representing several errors wrapped in a single error when multiple errors need to be reported by an operation, for example by [`Promise.any()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/any).
 - **InternalError**: Creates an instance representing an error that occurs when an internal error in the JavaScript engine is thrown.
 E.g. "too much recursion".

+## Error Instance Properties
+- **Error message.** For user-created `Error` objects, this is the string provided as the constructor's first argument.
 ## Error Handling In JavaScript
 ### Program that crashes (without error handling)
 - This JavaScript code will crash when trying to access a property of `undefined`.